RD-Boris-dElia/git-training/README.md

 But you can also filter based on your needs :

 - Everything that happened for a branch `git log <branch name>`
+- Change the format of the logs : `git log --pretty=oneline`
 - Search in commit messages :`git log --grep="search string"`
 - Search in code :`git log -S"search string"`
 - Search in code (Regexp) :`git log -G"regexp"`